godaddy/asherah/docs/Internals.md

             Else (new SK being created)
                 Create new SK with crypto library (e.g. openssl) Use MK in HSM to encrypt SK
-                Attempt to write SK EKR in metadata persistence If SK EKR write failed due to duplicate (race condition with other thread) Load latest SK EKR from metadata persistence Use MK in HSM to decrypt SK
+                Attempt to write SK EKR in metastore If SK EKR write failed due to duplicate (race condition with other thread) Load latest SK EKR from metastore
+                    Use MK in HSM to decrypt SK
             If allowed by policy, add SK to protected memory cache Create new IK with crypto library (e.g. openssl) Use SK to encrypt IK
-        Attempt to write IK EKR in metadata persistence If IK EKR write failed due to duplicate (race condition with other thread) Load latest IK EKR from metadata persistence If SK is not cached
+        Attempt to write IK EKR in metastore
+            If IK EKR write failed due to duplicate (race condition with other thread) Load latest IK EKR from metastore
+                If SK is not cached
-                    Load specific SK EKR from metadata persistence If SK EKR DOES NOT exist in metadata persistence THROW ERROR: Unable to decrypt IK, missing SK from metadata (shouldn't happen) Use MK in HSM to decrypt SK
+                    Load specific SK EKR from metastore
+                    If SK EKR DOES NOT exist in metastore THROW ERROR: Unable to decrypt IK, missing SK from metastore (shouldn't happen) Use MK in HSM to decrypt SK
                     If allowed by policy, add SK to protected memory cache If SK is expired